Reading practice

 3.

-The University of Mannheim study cited in Paragraph C is used primarily to illustrate which point?
+The 2020 MIT study described in Paragraph D is used primarily to illustrate that

 4.